christttto/christttto.github.io/README.md

 # christttto.github.io

-Welcome, I will show you who Chris is,
+Welcome, I hope to show who I am well.
-Intersting guy.

 To see the workflow of this portfolio page, please visit the link below.
 https://trello.com/b/aPgFcRG1/christtttogithubio